Anne de Montmorency, 1st Duke of Montmorency: Treaty of Cateau-Cambrésis

-Towards the establishment of the peace, Montmorency ordered Brissac to dismantle French fortifications that were present in Piemonte and Monferrato.
+Towards the establishment of the peace, Montmorency ordered Brissac to dismantle French fortifications that were present in Piedmont and Montferrat.
 Brissac greatly resented the order, but complied with what was asked, he further dismissed 12,000 soldiers under his command.
 The soldiers therefore likewise felt betrayed by the peace.

 Upon the resumption of the talks, they were moved to Cateau-Cambrésis, viewed as a more convenient and comfortable location.
 Montmorency, Saint-André and Lorraine arrived for their resumption on 6 February 1559.
 By now there was a new queen in England, and Elizabeth proved far more conciliatory as concerned the fate of Calais.
 Nevertheless discussions became very heated, and Montmorency advised Henri to make the appearance of preparing for war to ensure that they got the peace they hoped for through the recruiting of new captains.
 The issue of Calais was finally cracked on 12 March.
 The French determined that it was necessary to treat England and Spain as separate peace treaties to progress.
 For Calais, France agreed to either return the city to England within 8 years, or failing that provide compensation to England of 500,000 couronnes d'or (golden crowns).
 England would forfeit its rights to Calais or compensation if they committed aggression against Scotland or France.